Passports for Children Under Age 16

-All children under age 16 must apply in person.
+- Personal appearance by your child: All children under age 16 must apply in person.

-- Two-Parent Consent for Passport Issuance
+- Two-Parent Consent

-- Both parents can come to the Consulate with their passports and sign together, in person, or…
+- Both parents can come to the Consulate with their passports and sign together in person, OR

 See Passport Applications for Minors for more details on the documents needed to comply with the two-parent consent rule.

-- Proof of Child’s Birth
+Proof of parentage

-- Consular Report of Birth Abroad (FS-240) (with parents’ names); or
+- A consular Report of Birth Abroad (FS-240) (with parents’ names); or

-- Court order establishing custody; or
+- A court order establishing custody; or

-- Court order establishing guardianship.
+- A court order establishing guardianship; or

-If the parent(s)/guardian current name(s) is/are other than what is stated on these documents, evidence of legal name change (e.g. marriage, divorce, court-ordered name change) is required.
+If a parent/guardian’s current name is currently different from what is stated on the proof of parentage document, evidence of legal name change (e.g. marriage, divorce, court-ordered name change document) is required.

-Please see Obtaining Vital Records for information on how to obtain your child’s birth certificate from the U.S.
+See Obtaining Vital Records for information on how to obtain your child’s birth certificate from the U.S.

 - Proof of U.S. Citizenship